 You decided to be a software developer!
 This will be a significant step in your career and your personal growth.
 The problem is that you don’t know where to start from.
 Let me tell you some important things you should know.
-At the end of this post you will have the answer to the question “Which programming language should I learn first?”.
-We will cover the reasons behind that decision, and I am sure you will make a right choice.
+At the end of this post, you will have the answer to the question “Which programming language should you learn first?”.
+We will cover the reasons behind that decision, and I am sure you will make the right choice.

 If you Google for programming languages, you will find a ton of them.
 This is good because it means that there are multiple choices out there and you will find for sure a programming language that suits your style.
 But it is also overwhelming when you don’t know where to start.
 Let me help you with that.

 Either you chose software development as a career path or as a hobby I can tell that it is an excellent choice.
 Software development is a very productive activity.
 Your life will change after learning how to create software that other people can use.
 You will solve problems and help people improve their life.
 In case you want to start your own startup company, software development can help you achieve your goals.
 For sure it is not an easy task.
 There are many different choices you have to make, and it is difficult to decide where to start from.
 Below you will find the five things you need to think when you are choosing which programming language to begin with.
 You will find everything you need to know, and I am sure you will take a great decision.

 But before we start let’s see the five things you need to think before making your decision and one truth.